-Strategy: On-Going Safety Training at DOCs

-Unit Objective: B.1: Provide a safe work environment

-Requestor: Business Services

-Description: Work with our Associate Deans and Site Directors at each DOC site to provide on-going safety training to their employees at their monthly staff meetings.
-Lake Land has multiple tools available for use by the Associate Deans and Site Directors including SafeColleges, IPRF videos, and additional online IPRF trainings.
+Strategy: On-Going Safety Training at DOCs Unit Objective: B.1: Provide a safe work environment Requestor: Business Services Description: Work with our Associate Deans and Site Directors at each DOC site to provide ining to their employees at their monthly staff meetings.
+Lake multiple tools available for use by the Associate Deans and Site Directors including SafeColleges, IPRF videos, and additional online IPRF trainings.

-Strategy: Formalize Job Orientation in Physical Plant and Printshop Unit Objective: B.1: Provide a safe work environment Requestor: Business Services

-Description: This strategy involves outlining all the job duties, safety awareness and policies that all new employees in the Physical Plant and the Print shop would need to be trained or given orientation to in their first week of employment.
-This would be a formalized process and documented by their supervisor or those responsible for the orientation to ensure that steps are not missed and that new employees are not allowed to complete tasks in which they are not trained (i.e. equipment orientation, proper PPE for each job duty, read over safety policies and procedures, etc).
+Strategy: Formalize Job Orientation in Physical Plant and Printshop Unit Objective: B.1: Provide a safe work environment Requestor: Business Services that all new employ given orientation to and documented by steps are not missed ategy involves outlining all the job duties, safety awareness ar ees in the Physical Plant and the Print shop would need to be in their first week of employment.
+This would be a formalized their supervisor or those responsible for the orientation to er and that new employees are not allowed to complete tasks (i.e. equipment orientation, proper PPE for each job duty, rea procedures, etc). trained or d process nsure that in which

-Strategy: Reevaluate Safety Committee Usage

-Unit Objective: B.1: Provide a safe work environment

-Requestor: Business Services

-Description: The safety committee will revitalize their purpose.
-Currently the committee meets a couple of times a month to do an overview of claims, does building audits, and decides on the use of grant funds.
+Strategy: Reevaluate Safety Committee Usage Unit Objective: B.1: Provide a safe work environment Requestor: Business Services ety committee will revitalize their purpose.
+Currently the cor meets a couple of times a month to do an overview of claims, does building audits, and decides on the use of grant funds.
 The safety committee (with some additional personnel) would now have an established time once a month to review new accidents (whether or not they turn into claims) step-by-step.
 The committee would determine if there are procedural changes that could be recommended to the appropriate area.

-Strategy: Safe College Training

-Unit Objective: B.1: Provide a safe work environment

-Requestor: Dawn Schlechte & Andrea Imes

-Description: Human Resources will provide appropriate and timely training for all current and new college employees to ensure the safety, health and welfare of campus employees, students and the community.
+Strategy: Safe College Training Unit Objective: B.1: Provide a safe work environment Requestor: Dawn Schlechte & Andrea Imes Description: Human Resources will provide appropriate and timely training for all current and new college employees to ensure the safety, health and welfare of campus employees, students and the community.
 Training will consist of safety and workplace training as well as mandated trainings as required by law.

-Strategy: Provide Needed Technology and Related Support Services to Aid Instructors and Students in Attainment of Their Goals Unit Objective: B.2: Provide exceptional service to support technology needs to ensure a student-centered culture Requestor: Lee Spaniol Description, Working with Division Chairs and appoint instructors to identify the technology

-Description: Working with Division Chairs and specific instructors to identify the technology needs to support their curriculum.
+Strategy: Provide Needed Technology and Related Support Services to Aid Instructors and Students in Attainment of Their Goals Unit Objective: B.2: Provide exceptional service to support technology needs to ensure a student-centered culture Requestor: Lee Spaniol Description: Working with Division Chairs and specific instructors to identify the technology needs to support their curriculum.
 Provide for those needs and provide technology support services to maintain the technology deployed to fulfill those needs.